-Everyone’s favorite vegetable can be made into everything from an easy side to mac and cheese to pad Thai.
 Here are all the best spaghetti squash recipes!
+Everyone’s favorite vegetable can be made into everything from lasagna to pad Thai.

 What’s more fun than squash masquerading as pasta?
 Cooking spaghetti squash and scraping it into long, luxurious noodles seems like a trick invented by a clever marketer.
 But of course it’s all due to good old Mother Nature!
 Everyone’s favorite squash can be made into so many different things: mac and cheese, pad Thai, and spaghetti with marinara.
 And at its best: it’s a simple side dish.
 Here are our favorite spaghetti squash recipes: plus a little background info on this popular fall vegetable.